melvinlee/workshops/docs/azure/tfe/slides-tfe.md

 ???
 %APPDATA% is a shortcut on Windows to your application data directory.
 You can also go directly to `C:\Users\hashicorp\AppData\Roaming`.

 We've provided a sample remote_backend.tf file that you can use to get started.
-It's called remote_backend.tf.disabled.
+It's located in the 'exercises' subdirectory.
+Copy it into your workspace along with all the other *.tf files.

 ---
 name: chapter-4-tfe-lab-solution-1